na-na-hi/renget/archive/iftod.md

 \>"It is folly to think you could have defeated a black dragon," A sinister voice whispers from all around as a pair of red and green eyes regard you from the darkness, "But you fought well enough to catch my eye."
 \>the Alatreon steps forward from the darkness into the dim green light, lazily circling your wary hunter
 \>"Now come," it says, lying down on its belly and rolling to its side, its thick tail tip curls around to gently bring your hunter closer, "Take what you have earned." and the screen fades to black.
-\>afterwards, you are returned to the Gathering Hub with extra rewards and a 5% chance that you gain a baby Alatreon partner who can be named and used in place of your Palico.
+\>afterwards, you are returned to the Gathering Hub with extra rewards and a 5% chance that you gain a baby Alatreon partner who can be named and used in place of your Palico.%%

 ---
 ###*Anjanath*

 ===================================

-\>Huntress heads out for a gathering expedition to relax from stressful Rock Fucker capturing
+%darkgreen%\>Huntress heads out for a gathering expedition to relax from stressful Rock Fucker capturing
 \>Has been out gathering and studying all day
 \>Sweaty as hell
 \>Goes to the open river and undoes armor to bathe naked